-Sunset at the Bandana Station
+Sunset at the Bandana Station (13)

-Bruce and his daughter Olivia have created a real show around it that starts way before sunset, at 3.30pm.
+Bruce and his daughter Olivia have created a real show around it that starts way before sunset, at 3.30 pm.
 With the beautiful landscape in the background, they will tell you stories – and songs! – about the area and their farm job while you enjoy a refreshing beer or a glass of wine with a cheese platter.
 It is an excellent opportunity to learn a bit more about the outback.
 Olivia and her husband Nathan are very considerate hosts with a short talk with everyone but don’t expect an intimate experience.
 Although it is a bit pricey, I would still recommend it as a great, fun and original way of experiencing Carnarvon Gorge beyond the hikes.
-We had a great time at the Bandana Station!
+We had a great time at Bandana Station!

 Where to stay at Carnarvon Gorge?

 The cheap national park campsite had no availabilities for our dates so we camped at Takarakka – a bit expensive for what it is but a better option than spending hundreds of dollars for a cabin or a lodge.

 They have cabins at Takarakka Bush Resort* and the Wilderness Lodge*.
 If you struggle to keep fresh food as we do without having a fridge, you can find a small selection of products to buy at the resort and a restaurant at the lodge.

 I always like camping; it’s a way to feel closer to nature.
-Although there were a lot of people in the campsite, the wildlife was there too – especially at night and early in the morning.
+Although there were a lot of people at the campsite, the wildlife was there too – especially at night and early in the morning.
 No need for an alarm, you’ll know when the first lights are coming thanks to the birds!
-Wallabies are all over the place, and I had the great surprise to meet for the first time a pademelon!
+Wallabies are all over the place, and I had the great surprise to meet for the first time a bettong!

-Will I go back there?
 Probably not.
-I loved it, and I’m very glad we visited the Gorge.
-But it is so remote that I don’t think I will go back – although I never say never!
+I loved it, and I’m very glad we visited Carnarvon Gorge.
+However, it is so remote that I don’t think I will go back but I never say never!

 Where is Carnarvon Gorge?

 Carnarvon Gorge is in the central highlands of Queensland.
 It took us over 9 hours to drive the 700km from Brisbane.
 It’s a long drive as there is not much to see on the road.
-We broke the trip and stopped overnight in Chinchilla, in a nice free camp next to a creek.
+We broke the trip in half and stopped overnight in Chinchilla, in a nice free camp next to a creek.